 On the probabilistic side, a major problem looms ahead.
 Based on statistical data, the current safety factors applied to the self-weight of large structures, unlike those applied to the live load, are excessive, and by far.
-Since the self-weight in large structures contributes a much greater portion of the internal forces than in small ones, the excessive load factor for self-weight (typically 1.4) implies a hidden size effect, which can be as large as 30%.
+Since the self-weight in large structures contributes a much greater portion of the internal forces than in small ones, the excessive load factor for self-weight (1.4 in America) implies a hidden size effect, which can be as large as 30%.